Reporting for Crown land managers

 Annual reports and financial statements give a health check of a reserve.

-Annual reporting helps to decide if a Crown land manager is controlling and managing its financial resources appropriately.
-They also allow the Department to review the operations of reserves and identify ones that may need help.
+Annual reporting helps determine if a Crown land manager is controlling and managing its financial resources appropriately.
+These reports also allow the Department to review the operations of reserves and identify those that may need assistance.

 The minister responsible for Crown land may request information and audit a Crown land manager at any time.
 All Crown land managers must keep records relating to their annual report for 6 years.